Speaker Guidelines: Business Change and Transformation Conference Europe

 If you have presented recently at other conference on similar subject matter, we suggest that you use section 3C of the submission form to indicate how this presentation is different from what you have presented before.

 If you are not sure whether your idea is suitable or not, please feel free to contact us to discuss it before making your submission.

-You will be notified whether your submission has been accepted by the beginning of December.
+You will be notified whether your submission has been accepted by the end of February.